-- Following all SPC COVID-19 safety guidelines (such as wearing a face covering correctly in class, following social distancing guidelines, etc.) - Engaging in on-campus/synchronous lecture each week (coming to class, being on time for class, participating in class activities, etc.) - What happens if you are ill and can't attend the on-campus lecture?
+- Following all SPC COVID-19 safety guidelines - Engaging in on-campus/synchronous lecture each week (coming to class, being on time for class, participating in class activities, etc.) - What happens if you are ill and can't attend the on-campus lecture?
 Don't worry!
 There is another way to earn Participation/Engagement credit.
-If you are ill or exhibiting concerning symptoms, you can complete that week's "Makeup Activity" in Blackboard.
+If you are ill or exhibiting concerning symptoms, you can complete the related "Makeup Activity" in Blackboard.
 Makeup assignments might include learning activities such as reviewing PowerPoint presentations, watching videos, submitting quizzes, completing assignments such as blog entries, etc.